theo-ardouin/courses/exs/pascal_triangle.md

 # Pascal's Triangle

+## Context

+Your name is Pascal.
+You don't know about triangles.
+You like triangles.
+You want to learn more about them.

 ## Summary

 Your program must be able to display the sum of the first N numbers of the [pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle).